 Until a few years ago, it was common to hear Koreans say, “There are no gays in Korea.”
 As a result, the LGBT scene had always been centred around foreigner-friendly Itaewon.
 But now it is expanding—bars are opening elsewhere, people are less scared to reveal who they are, and for the first time ever Pride took place in the centre of the city, rather than in a university focused neighbourhood like Hongdae.

-This article originally appeared in Outpost Magazine, Sept/Oct 2015.
+- This article originally appeared in Outpost magazine.